 - 1. Log in as root user. - 2.
-At the command line, type /usr/sbin/usysident -s normal -l < location code > and press Enter.
+At the command line, type /usr/sbin/usysident -s normal -1<location code> and press Enter.

-Locate a failing part in a Virtual I/O Server system or logical partition
+Locating a failing part in a Virtual I/O Server system or logical partition

-You might need to use Virtual I/O Server (VIOS) tools, before activating the indicator light, to locate a part that is failing.
-Use the procedure in this section to accomplish this task.
+You can use Virtual I/O Server (VIOS) tools, before activating the indicator light, to locate a part that is failing.